ivanleomk/ML-Notes/Machine Learning with PyTorch and Scikit-Learn.md

 - ReLU is a popular choice to be used in-between different layers
 - If you're noticing the gradients vanishing, then work towards using a leaky ReLU

+## Transfer Learning

+We can also use pytorch to train models so that they're able to be used for other purposes.

 # Pytorch Lightning